cascent/neovim-cygwin/README.md

 If you'd like better instructions, or an easier process to use these cygport definitions, please create an issue.
 If you've already made an improvement, please submit a pull request.

 ### Build order
-libtermkey has an optional dependency on unibilium, and neovim depends on all the other packages (though lua-mpack is a build time dependency).
+luv depends on libuv, libtermkey has an optional dependency on unibilium, and neovim depends on all the other packages (though luajit-mpack and luajit-lpeg are build time dependencies).

-1. libuv libvterm lua-mpack msgpack unibilium
+1. libuv libvterm luajit-lpeg luajit-mpack msgpack-c unibilium
-1. libtermkey
+1. libtermkey luv
 1. neovim

 ## Installing